Greece, Turkey resume preliminary talks on maritime dispute

 Athens has said it will discuss only the demarcation of exclusive economic zones and the continental shelf in the Aegean and eastern Mediterranean, not issues of “national sovereignty”.

 Ankara, which hopes to improve its relations with the European Union, which has supported EU-member Greece and threatened sanctions on Turkey, has said it wants all issues, including air space and the Aegean islands, on the table.
-The talks are scheduled to end on Wednesday.
+The deliberations are scheduled to end with political consultations between the two countries’ ambassadors on Wednesday.

 European leaders are expected to discuss the eastern Mediterranean at a meeting on March 25-26.